2020-2021 Lawyer’s Guide To

 Like everything else with the search engines, the intent of the website owner is important.
 If the intent of the domain name is clearly an attempt to gain favor with the search engines, then it’s probably best to go back to the drawing board.
 However, if a compelling argument can be made that the domain name is part of the firm’s core essence or branding, then the presence of keywords may ultimately help with ranking.

-Does the IP address or location of the host's server affect a law firm's chances of ranking well?
+Does hosting environment, IP address or location of the web hosting company’s servers impact a law firm website’s chance of SEO success?

 There are some “bargain” hosts that host hundreds, or even thousands, of websites on a single server with a single IP address.
 These servers can be very attractive to spammer and scammers because the hosting is cheap and requires little or no commitment.
 When lots of bad behavior comes from a known IP address, it is possible for that IP address to become tainted or untrusted.